vmware-tanzu/helm-charts/charts/velero/README.md

 ## Upgrading

+### Upgrading to 5.1.1

+This version removes the `nodeAgent.privileged` field, you should use `nodeAgent.containerSecurityContext.privileged` instead

 ### Upgrading to v1.13

 The [instructions found here](https://velero.io/docs/v1.13/upgrade-to-1.13/) will assist you in upgrading from version v1.12.x to v1.13.